 I now had a new concern.
 My singular thought became don’t pull your approach into the creek.
 I often welcome challenges and the opportunity to craft a shot on a golf course.
 Not on this day.
 While I didn’t have a great score, I’d played a solid round.
 I didn’t want to ruin it with a blow up hole to finish the round.

-I approached my shot to green with more trepidation and opportunity.
+I approached my shot to green with more trepidation than opportunity.
 My thought process went from how do I make par on this hole to how do I ensure I don’t make a double bogey or worse.
 I hit my approach shot short and to the right.
 The ball ended up it the right rough.

 The pin was positioned in the middle left portion of the green.
 I again played with fear.
 The opportunity to hit past the flag and into the creek was still lingering.
 I pitched onto the front of the green.